reg-viz/reg-actions/README.md

 - Type: String
 - Default: N/A

 Path of the generated report html file.
 This file can be deployed in other Actions steps, but is not included in the artifact.
-If omitted, no html report is generated.
+If omitted, treated as `./report.html`.

 #### `artifact-name` (Optional)